With Our Best - Denver Lifestyle Blog

 We are now in the hectic and wild time of the year.
 A lot of people find the holiday season to be the hardest time of the year.
 Whether you are surrounded by loads of family or all alone during the holidays, this season can wreck havoc on anyone’s emotions.
 If you think reading a book about worrying less, calming anxiety, overcoming fear and controlling thinking patterns would be beneficial to you or someone you know… I’ve got a few suggestions on books about worrying!

-1) Rewire Your Anxious Brain How to Use the Neuroscience of Fear to End Anxiety, Panic, and Worry By: Catherine M Pittman PhD, Elizabeth M Karle MLIS
+1) Rewire Your Anxious Brain How to Use the Neuroscience of Fear to End Anxiety, Panic, and Worry Catherine M Pittman PhD, Elizabeth M Karle MLIS

 About the Book: